General UNICA membership criteria

 UNICA membership application in 5 steps

-- University interested in becoming a UNICA member sends an expression of interest to email@example.com and the expression of interest is put on the agenda of the coming UNICA Steering Committee meeting.
+- University interested in becoming a UNICA member sends an expression of interest to firstname.lastname@example.org and the expression of interest is put on the agenda of one of the upcoming UNICA Steering Committee meeting.

 - If the University meets the criteria mentioned above and the feedback from the UNICA Steering Committee is positive, the institution is invited to formally apply for UNICA membership by submitting a membership candidacy form and an official letter on behalf of the University's academic leadership (Rector/President).

 - Membership application is reviewed by the UNICA Steering Committee before being presented to the UNICA General Assembly.

 - Membership application is placed on the agenda and voted upon by the UNICA General Assembly, which takes place at the end of each calendar year (usually in October/November).